lindgren/antipattern-writer/README.md

 * Code feels bloated (just a feeling!!)
 * No test written for `MyGraphiteSocketFactory`.
 Maybe that is ok, as there isn't any behavour in this class, thoughts?

+### Refactoring attempt 1 (tddstyle2)
+Take a look at the code in the following package `uk.co.lindgrens.tddstyle2`

+This attempt uses an old trick by giving up on the private visibility of methods and instead making certain methods package private.
+Is it worth the sacrifice?

+Pros:
+* Original class doesn't need to be refactored other than changing the visibility on certain methods

+Cons:
+* Giving up on private visibility on methods
+* Too much tempering with setup by overriding various methods in the class under test.